forestgrape/coronavirus/index.md

 ### travel phase
 Once released from a cell virions are moved (see [movement-of-virions](#movement-of-virions)) until they are [activated](#virion-activation) to start the cell infection process.
+A virion needs to reach possibly a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane in the order of nanometers.
+All this without being able to move on its own and thus relying on [external movements](#movement-of-virions).
+The virion-target match can happen because the virion is moved to the target, the target is moved to the virion or a combination.

 The infectable cell can be:
 * in the same host| another host
 * in the same tissue| another tissue
 * of the same cell type| another cell type

-Therefore getting matched to an infectable cell involves the following steps (steps in [...] are facultative):
-- [an exploitable host]
-- [an exploitable tissue]
-- an exploitable cell

-A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to be matched to a receptor on the cell membrane.
-All this without being able to move on its own and thus relying on [external movements](#movement-of-virions).
-Each step has a success rate of at most a few percents, so the combined probability of reaching a target is very low.

-#### match to an infectable cell
-A virion needs to get matched with a target cell up to some dozens of nanometers.
-The virion-target match can happen because the virion is moved to the host, the cell is moved to the virion or a combination.

 ### cell entry
 - the virus gets attached to the matching receptor on the target cell mostly via the spike protein
-- fusion of the viral envelope with host cell membranes
+- fusion of the viral envelope with host cell membranes:
+    * initiated by the fusionpeptides of the spike protein
+    * which in turn is driven by the conformational energy of the spike protein,
+    * which is released upon cleavage at specific cleavage sites
 - release of genetic material and proteins into the cell
 - once the viral RNA is in the cytoplasm of a cell the [metabolism](#metabolic-phase) can start